Menu

 I've been very active in the developer community since 2010, speaking and volunteering my time at numerous meet-ups, conferences, and events.

-The Head of Developer Advocacy at Okta, Randall Degges, wrote the following endorsement.
+Randall Degges, who led Developer Advocacy at Okta, wrote the following endorsement.

 David is one of the kindest, most empathetic, and all-around best people I've ever met or worked with.